About San Antonio Falls

 Even if you slid down there uninjured, it looked like it would be a difficult scramble back up.

-So I can see why more than a few people don’t continue from the overlook to the base of the falls.
+Therefore, I can see why more than a few people wouldn’t want to continue from the overlook to the base of the falls (at least for our first several visits).

 Anyways, Falls Road continued going up the slope apparently towards the lifts at the Baldy Summit, but we’ve never hiked past the waterfall so we can’t comment more on it.